Linaro/lava/doc/content/technical-references/services/lava-server-gunicorn.md

 # LAVA server gunicorn

-`lava-server-gunicorn` is the web server that will handle http requests comming from users.
+`lava-server-gunicorn` is the web server that will handle http requests coming from users.

 This process will not serve static files that are handled directly by